AntoninLaudon/Raytracer/README.md

 ./raytracer [scene]           | Launch with SFML the given .cfg file.

-./raytracer -render [scene]   | Generate in /screenshots the render of the .cfg file given.
+./raytracer -render [scene]   | Generate in /screenshots the render of the .cfg file given without open SFML.

 ./raytracer -h or --help      | Print informations.